eclair-29/app-/readme.md

    * Saasy Maps

 Install bower components via typing in the terminal or command line `bower install` on your project folder.

 **Note:** you can bypass npm and bower installation process seperately and install it in one go by typing in `npm install && bower install`

+### Content Files

+The Skuld Builder contains all the necessary files and folder for managable and structured project development and production. the following folders and file contents are including in this project architecture.